holgerbrandl/kravis/README.md

 ## Custom Plots

-Since `kravis` just mimics some parts of `ggplot2`, and because user may want to create more custom plots we do support preambles (e.g. to define new geoms and custom layer spec.
+Since `kravis` just mimics some parts of `ggplot2`, and because user may want to create more custom plots we do support preambles (e.g. to define new geoms) and custom layer specs.

 Example